nuitrcs/databases_workshop/sql/part1.md

 See that we have results where Z is the first letter (since % can match 0 characters) as well as results where there's a z in the middle of the name.

+### Exercise

+Select rows from the city tabel where city starts with a B.

 ### `IS NULL`